maescalante/CompositeInpainting/README.md

 ### Addressing Shortcomings in GAN and Patch-Based Inpainting with a Hybrid Approach ###
 Authors: __Maria Alejandra Escalante__, __Kai Zhu__

 This repository contains the source code of all tested inpainting and composition methods, as well as image test and result sets.
+The results can be found in examples folder

 ## Stable Diffusion
 `stable_diffusion.ipynb`: Jupyter notebook used to generate stable diffusion inpainted results